 Meeks Bay is located 2 miles south of Tahoma along Highway 89 on the west shore of Lake Tahoe.

-The Meeks Bay shoreline is popular for its beautiful scenery, sprawling clean beaches and easy access on National Forest land.
+Meeks Bay Beach is located on National Forest land and is popular for its beautiful scenery, sprawling clean beaches and easy access.
 Restrooms and picnic tables are available.
 Meeks Bay Campground is located adjacent to Meeks Bay day use beach.

 Gated access; open Memorial Day Weekend through mid-October.
-Entry fee: $10/vehicle
+Entry fee required.

 Tel: (650) 322-1181